David J. Glass: Theater

-Glass wrote "Love + Science", which was produced Off-Broadway at City Center in New York City in the summer of 2023, and was reviewed by the New York Times, and by the editor-in-chief of Science, in Science (journal).
+Glass wrote "Love + Science", which was produced Off-Broadway at City Center in New York City in the summer of 2023, and was reviewed by the New York Times, and by the editor-in-chief of Science.

+His most recent play is "Spare Parts," which was presented at Theatre Row (New York City) in March though April of 2026..
+It too was reviewed in Science.